Trade/other name(s): Arimidex

 It is important to keep taking this drug, even if you feel well.
 If you are bothered by side effects, talk to your doctor or nurse to find out if the problems are serious.
 Many side effects can be managed with help from your doctor.

 Very rarely, this drug may cause blood clots.
-This can take the form of clots in arms or legs (deep vein thrombosis), heart attack, stroke, or a blockage in the lungs.
-Call your doctor or nurse right away if you notice pain in your lower leg (calf), redness or swelling of your arm or leg, shortness of breath, chest pain, or trouble speaking or moving.
+This can take the form of clots in arms or legs (deep vein thrombosis), stroke, or a blockage in the lungs.
+Call your doctor or nurse right away if you notice pain in your lower leg (calf), redness or swelling of your arm or leg.
+Get emergency help if you have shortness of breath, chest pain, or trouble speaking or moving.

 Possible side effects